 Being ethnocentric leads to making false assumptions about cultural differences.

 We are ethnocentric when we use norms from our culture to make generalizations about other peoples' cultures and customs.
 Such generalizations — often made without a conscious awareness that we've used our culture as a universal yardstick — can be way off base and cause us to misjudge other people.
 In the end, thinking ethnocentrically reduces another culture's way of life to a pale version of our own culture.
 Ethnocentrism leads to cultural misinterpretation and distorts communication between human beings of different cultures.

-It doesn't ocur to us that "they" may not be very good at something we are best at.
+It doesn't occur to us that "they" may not be very good at the very thing we are best at.

-By evaluating "them" by what we are best at, we miss other aspects of life that they may handle more competently than we do.
+By evaluating "them" by what we are best at, we may miss those aspects of life that they handle more competently than we do.

-We Americans often talk about British drivers driving "on the wrong side" of the road.
+Americans often talk about British drivers driving "on the wrong side" of the road.
 Why not just say "opposite side" or even "left-hand side"?

-I encouraged university students going on short-term missions trips to think or say the phrase "Oh, that's different" rather than using more negative and pejorative terms when encountering strange customs or foods.
+I encouraged university students that were about to go on short-term missions trips to think or say, "Oh, that's different," rather than using more negative and pejorative terms when encountering strange customs or foods.

-The opposite of ethnocentrism is xenocentrism.
+The opposite and yet almost the same thing as ethnocentrism is xenocentrism.
 Xenocentrism means preferring ideas and things from other cultures over ideas and things from your own culture.
 At the heart of xenocentrism is an assumption (conscious or unconscious) that other cultures are superior to your own.
 Thus, xenocentrism could be considered ethnocentrism in reverse.

 One must be careful, of course, not to throw around charges of "ethnocentrism" to try to discredit people with whose views we disagree.
-The best use of an understanding of ethnocentrism is to use it to correct our own ethnocentric attitudes and behavior rather than that of others.
+The best use of an understanding of ethnocentrism is to use it to correct our own attitudes and behavior rather than that of others.

-We nned to keep in mind the 2,000-year-old admonition of Jesus of Nazareth: "Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?"
+We need to keep in mind the 2,000-year-old admonition of Jesus of Nazareth: "Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?"
 (Matthew 7:3)